tcarrio/nixcfg/README.md

 zstdcat ./result/sd-image/nixos-sd-image-*-aarch64-linux.img.zst | dd bs=1M iflag=fullblock of=/dev/sde status=progress
 ```

+### Installing macOS (WIP)

+The [nix-darwin] project provides support for managing macOS systems with Nix in a similar fashion to NixOS.
+With this, we can ensure that the system has everything we need available and that we can reproduce a working development environment with minimal overhead.

 ## Applying Changes ✨

 I clone this repo to `~/0xc/nix-config`.
 NixOS and Home Manager changes are applied separately because I have some non-NixOS hosts.